Getting Started with AST

 Policies

 Policies are a collection of test (attack) plugins and enforcement configurations on the type of requests to send to your application, based on which Traceable detects vulnerabilities.
-Multiple suites can share a policy.
+Multiple scans can share a policy.
 Traceable provides pre-defined policies created to detect the most common vulnerabilities.
 For example, the SafeScanPolicy provided by Traceable restricts the plugins from doing only non-state-changing operations on the HTTP GET method.

-Apart from the pre-defined policies, you can also create custom policies according to your requirements.
-While creating a policy, you must select the attacks you want to execute as part of the suite along with some advanced configurations.
-Attacks are nothing but vulnerability types provided by Traceable out-of-the-box or the ones you create.
-For more information on Policies, see Policies.
+While creating a policy, you must select the attacks you want to execute as part of the scan, along with some advanced configurations.
+Attacks are nothing but vulnerability types provided by Traceable out of the box or the ones you create.

 Vulnerability Types

-These are the security weaknesses Traceable can detect while running the security tests on your application.
 Traceable provides some pre-defined vulnerability types that are most commonly found in applications.
 However, you can also create custom vulnerability types according to your requirements.
-While the pre-defined vulnerability types are used in the plugins provided by Traceable out-of-the-box, the custom vulnerability types are used in custom plugins.
+While the pre-defined vulnerability types are used in the plugins provided by Traceable out of the box, the custom vulnerability types are used in custom plugins.
 While creating a vulnerability type, you must define the logic for the vulnerability, such as the CVSS score, string, severity, and other attributes.
+For more information, see Vulnerability Types.

 Test Plugins